-Where dogs are allowed in any Council-administered reserves, they must be on a lead (except for in designated off-lead areas) and under continuous control at all times.
+Dogs are allowed in many Council-administered reserves, but they must be on a lead (except for in designated off-lead areas) and under continuous control at all times.

-For maps showing where you can walk your dog, on or off the lead, please go to our Dog Walking Areas.
+For maps showing where you can exercise your dog, on or off the lead, and where dogs are prohibited in Waitaki please go to our:

 Areas where dogs are prohibited

 Dogs are prohibited in the following parks, gardens and reserves: